 Jeremy is a member of the Corporations Committee of the Business Law Section of the Law Council of Australia, a member of the Australian Institute of Company Directors and of the International Bar Association.

 “Incredibly intuitive in his understanding of clients' needs, at bridging the gap between legalities and commercial realities and in knowing how to get the deal done.”

 - public and private capital raisings, including initial public offerings and ASX listings

 - proxy advisers and related issues

-- joint ventures and commercial agreements
+- joint ventures and commercial agreements, and

 - general commercial and corporate advice.